Thousands apply for Hawking service ballot

 Stephen Hawking: Thousands apply for Westminster Abbey service

-About 12,000 people from more than 50 countries have applied for tickets to a thanksgiving service for Professor Stephen Hawking within 24 hours of a public ballot being launched.
+About 12,000 people from more than 50 countries have applied for tickets to a thanksgiving service for Prof Stephen Hawking within 24 hours of a public ballot being launched.

 The service for the theoretical physicist, who died in March aged 76, will be held at Westminster Abbey in London on 15 June.